Instructions to Authors

 A manuscript will be reviewed for possible publication with the understanding that it is being submitted to Global Journal for Medical Therapeutics (GJMT) alone at that point in time and has not been published anywhere, simultaneously submitted, or already accepted for publication elsewhere.
 All submissions must be in English language.

 Authors have to authorize one of them to correspond with the journal for all maters related to the manuscript.
-Editors review all submitted manuscripts initially for suitability for formal peer review.
+Editors review all submitted manuscripts initially within 3-4 days for suitability for formal peer review.
 Manuscripts that do not comply with GJMT requirements as insufficient originality, serious scientific flaws and lack of well articulated message are rejected without review.
 A manuscript that requires extensive editing for English language, may be returned without peer review.
 In this case, the author may seek a professional editing service to make corrections prior to submission.

 1.2 Peer review and initial decision: